- About Us

-Our journey starts at Whitecliffe Primary School where many children from Carlin How, Skinningrove and other areas of East Cleveland attend; over the road is the grounds of which the old and burnt down Trivoli theatre stood.
+Our journey starts at Whitecliffe Academy where many children from Carlin How, Skinningrove and other areas of East Cleveland attend; over the road is the grounds of which the old and burnt down Trivoli theatre stood.
 It was made from corrugated iron and housed music halls and theatre productions.
 It was burnt down in 1914 from German bombers!
 Unfortunately, this amazing building had to be knocked down.

 In the place of the Trivoli theatre sat two air raid shelters used by the village.
 The air raid shelters were knocked down in the 1970’s.
 Now sits a small grassed area used by the villagers as a place to sit.

 In Carlin How square there are a number of shops.
 These include the Post Office, hairdressers and Carlin How Fisheries, which is sat on the edge of the square.
 This is very different to Carlin How Square from 50 years back were you would have seen the Co-op.
 At the end of the square you can see the cenotaph.
 The cenotaph is a memorial for all the people who died in World Wars 1 and 2.